 Graduate Student Admissions

 - Do I need to take the GRE?
-The GRE is not required for admission to graduate studies in music.
+The GRE is not required for admission to graduate studies in music except for those applying to the Music History or Music Theory program.
 The graduate school may require a standardized test score if your GPA is below 3.0.

 Step 2: Music Audition/Interview